 - Post Punk

 - Self-Titled Album: The band's eponymous debut.

-- Shout Out: The band is named after a quote from Revenge of the Nerds, though this was not intentional.
-Original drummer Arata Nishi asked Modest Mouse bassist Eric Judy to name his band after a gig, but Judy was too drunk, so he just wrote "Ogre You Asshole" on Nishi's arm.
+- Shout-Out: The band is named after a quote from Revenge of the Nerds, though this was not intentional.
+Original drummer Arata Nishi asked Modest Mouse bassist Eric Judy after a gig to name his band, but Judy was too drunk, so he just wrote "Ogre You Asshole" on Nishi's arm.
 OYA wouldn't find out the origin of the statement until six years later at the latest, when they also named their second full-length album, Alphabeta vs. Lambda, after the Revenge of the Nerds films.

 - Something Completely Different: "Dochiranishiro" from Ukareteiru Hito is undoubtedly the weirdest song they've ever done with its jerky rhythm and wacky voices and sound effects in the background.
 It sounds like nothing they did before or have done since.

 - Truck Driver's Gear Change: "Wiper" and "Balance" do this in their latter halves.